 Where to shop in Bali

 Alright, what we have all been waiting for.
 The best Outlet shopping in Bali is none other than the Ubud Art Market.
 It is also known as Pasar Seni Ubud.
-We have been to many markets in Bali but due to the mass selection and very affordable prices, we truly believe the Ubud Art Market is one of the best places to shop in Bali.
+We have ridden scooters in Bali for hours to see the many markets but due to the mass selection and very affordable prices, we truly believe the Ubud Art Market is one of the best places to shop in Bali.
 We have heard that the Sukawati Art Market is even better but when we went there we were a little let down by the selection of products.
 It is a little cheaper but it’s mainly a market specifically for art and handcrafted wood items.
 If this is what you are looking for then we suggest you going here but if you are looking for a large selection of goods then make sure you visit Ubud Art Market.

 How to get to Ubud Art Market

 Its located directly in the center of town and very convenient for anyone who is staying in Ubud.
-If you are staying somewhere in the south it is still only 28 Km or 58 minutes from Canggu.
-It’s not a bad ride in the early morning.
-Be warned midday traffic can be crazy so I suggest getting there right when it opens at 6-7 am.
-The market’s normal hours of operation are from 6am-6pm but some stalls tend to stay open later.
+If you are staying somewhere in the south it is still only 28 Km or 58 minutes from Canggu by scooter.
+If you don’t feel comfortable riding a scooter don’t worry there are plenty of ways to get from Canggu to Ubud.
+Be warned midday traffic can be crazy in Ubud Center so I suggest getting there right when it opens at 6-7 am.
+The market’s normal hours of operation are from 6 am – 6 pm but some stalls tend to stay open later.

-After traveling Bali for over 3 months we have learned a couple of tricks on how to live in Bali on a budget while also getting the most fare cost.
+After traveling Bali for over 3 months we have learned a couple of tricks on how to live in Bali on a budget while also seeing all the Bali hidden gems.
 As travelers and foreigners, we don’t always get the local price but we sure can true.
 We hope this helps you and allows you to be the most prepared for your next shopping experience.